-Find out more about: Bowl projections
+Find out more about: Tom's Top 10

 Find out more about: What Tom Learned

 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
-What did DiNardo have to say about the Big Ten after a 10-2 performance in Week 3?
+What did DiNardo have to say about Week 7 Big Ten action?
 Read all of his Sunday Ruminations in this post.